ig3/srf-scheduler/README.md

 Where count is the number of cards due in the next 24 hours and time is the estimated time (seconds) to study all the cards due in the next 24 hours.

+Count is the number of cards due within the next 24 hours, excluding deferred cards (multiple cards from the same fieldset due within minTimeBetweenRelatedCards) and including recent average number of new cards per day.

+Time is an estimate of the time to review all these cards, based on recent performance.

 ### getTimeNextDue

 Returns the time (seconds since the epoch) when the card with the earliest due time is due.
+This may be in the past or in the future, depending on current backlog.

 ### review(card, viewTime, studyTime, ease)

-Updates the given card according to ease and creates a revlog record recording the review of the card.
+Updates the given card, setting new interval and due, according to ease and creates a revlog record recording the review of the card.

-The new interval and due time for the card are calculated according to ease.
+The new interval and due are calculated according to the ease.

 ## Configuration